andygeiss/aseprite-go/README.md

 ```

-Now everytime you change something in Aseprite the spritesheets could immediatly used after using the export scripts!
+Now everytime you change something in Aseprite the spritesheets could be immediatly used after using the export scripts!